Productionisation

 Productionisation is a term that is increasingly prevalent in Software Development.
-One reason for this is the popularity of agile type development methods, which often focus on building a prototype solution to develop and refine the product to the business requirements.
+One reason for this is the popularity of agile type development methods, which often focus on building a prototype solution to develop and refine the product to meet business requirements.
 Prior to putting the system into production, the developers need to ensure the system is robust enough for the target environment with regard to aspects such as error handling, stability, usability, scalability and performance.
 This process of making the prototype ‘production or enterprise grade’ is often referred to as ‘Productionisation’.